 As you expose your system to one substance, the number of receptors in the brain that react to that particular substance reduces over time because your body strives to maintain balance and prevent overload.

 As soon as this process starts, you need more of that substance to achieve the same effects.

 THC, a psychoactive compound in cannabis and one of the most abundant cannabinoids, produces effects by attaching itself to two groups of cellular receptors, CB1 and CB2.

 Therefore, the downregulation of CB1 and CB2 (cannabinoid receptors type 1 and 2) leads to developing cannabis tolerance.

-One very recent study confirmed that marijuana tolerance is real.
+One recent study confirmed that marijuana tolerance is real.
 The group of researchers did an experiment with male participants aged between 18 and 35.
-They focused on CB1 receptors, for which THC has considerable binding affinity.
+The study focused on CB1 receptors, for which THC has a considerable binding affinity.

 Besides proving what we’ve already suspected, they also found something very interesting: regular (but moderate) daily cannabis users had 20% less CB1 receptors than the participants from the control group who did not use cannabis.
 (1)

 And how long does it take to regenerate CB1 receptors?